 Ensure that you have a clear audit trail of the above to avoid any repercussions further down the line and revisit the issue in a follow up meeting once the deadline has been reached.

+Whatever action you decide to take, it will require a formal meeting.
 These types of meetings and discussions can be difficult to have so our HR consultants are on hand to chair any employee meetings that you need to conduct and offer professional advice if you need it.
 Give us a call today for a free consultation.